furiex-ffxi/JobTracker/README.md

 # JobTracker

-**JobTracker** is a Windower addon to help you track job usage for Odyssey Shael Gaol runs.
-It visually displays the 22 available jobs, color-coded by their usage status during a charge run.
+JobTracker is a Windower addon to plan and track job usage for Odyssey Sheol Gaol runs.
+It shows a 6×3 assignment grid (party slots P1–P6 by three rounds R1–R3) and a clickable palette of all 22 jobs.

 ## Features

-- Tracks all 22 jobs (WAR, MNK, WHM, etc.)
+- 22-job palette (WAR, MNK, WHM, … RUN)
+- 6×3 grid for assignments (P1–P6 rows, R1–R3 columns)
-- Color codes:
+- Color coding:
-  - **Blue**: Unused jobs
-  - **Yellow**: Jobs currently in use for a charge
-  - **Red**: Used jobs (already spent for a charge)
-- Simple commands to update job status
-- Easy reset for new runs
+  - Blue: Job not assigned in any round
+  - Yellow: Job assigned somewhere in the grid
+  - Green: Currently selected job in the palette
+- Click to select and assign jobs; right‑click to clear cells
+- Draggable handle to move the UI; font size control
+- Rename round headers and share a summary to party chat
+- Settings persist across sessions (position, font, names, assignments)

 ## Installation